komalsharma220206/final-projects/README.md

 # final-projects
-In this repo every day i work on projects for my learning
+In this repo there will be some projects to improve my learning